sablier-labs/docs/docs/concepts/06-flow/01-overview.md

 ## Open-Ended Streams

-Open-ended streams on Sablier are token streams without a predefined end date.
+Open-ended streams on Sablier do not have a predefined end date.
 They continue indefinitely until voided by the sender.

 Key traits:

 - No end time: the stream has a start time but no fixed end time.
-- Funds are streamed continuously at a fixed rate per second.
+- Funds become withdrawable continuously at a fixed rate per second.
 - Stream must be topped up periodically to maintain solvency, [debt is otherwise accumulated](/concepts/flow/overview#total-debt).
-- Useful for ongoing payments like salaries, grants, or subscriptions.
+- Useful for recurring payments like salaries, grants, or subscriptions.

 ### Stream balance